Vikas-2207/Vikas-2207/README.md

 ### Skills
 - Programming Languages: Python,  Java
-- Efficient Biolab working skills
+- Efficient Laboratory working skills

 ### Projects
 - [Project 1](https://github.com/Arnav1771/Project-Dogs-Vs-Cats): A Machine Learning Project where the system will tell if the animal is Dog or a Cat.